puppup420247-org/EdgeEnterprise/edgeenterprise/edge-configuration-and-experiments.md

 ## Controlled Feature Rollout

 Controlled Feature Rollout (CFR) is a procedure for slowly increasing the size of the user group that receives a feature.
 By distributing a new feature to a randomly selected subset of the user population, it’s possible to  compare user feedback to an equally sized subset without the feature to measure the impact of the feature.
-The kind of information collected is reliability, performance, and any other metrics to ensure the new code is functional and useful, and ready to release to all the users.
+Various metrics are collected to ensure the new code is ready to release to all the users.

 ## Experiments